War-torn Sudan faces cultural ruin – DW – 09/23/2024

 "This threat to culture appears to have reached an unprecedented level, with reports of looting of museums, heritage and archaeological sites and private collections," said UNESCO, the United Nations' cultural organization, on September 12.

-Despite the historical significance of the city's three temples that were restored over decades, and plans drafted by British star architect Sir David Chipperfield to build a museum at the site, Arnulf Schlüter is very worried about its future in ligt of the war.
+Despite the historical significance of the city's three temples that were restored over decades, and plans drafted by British star architect Sir David Chipperfield to build a museum at the site, Schlüter is very worried about its future in light of the war.

 "We don't know how they are doing," he said of the people managing Naga.
 "There is a lack of reliable information."